A Method for Learning Large-Scale Computational Construction Grammars from Semantically Annotated Corpora: Introduction

 This paper contributes to the scaling of usage-based, constructionist approaches to language by introducing a method for learning large-scale, broad-coverage construction grammars from corpora of language use.
 Given a corpus of utterances annotated with syntactic structure and semantic frames, the method facilitates the learning of a network of constructions that captures at scale the relationship, whether compositional or not, between semantic frames and the syntactic means that express them.
 Apart from introducing the method, we also demonstrate its application to a multi-genre corpus of English texts that were systematically and exhaustively annotated with PropBank frames \citep{palmer2005proposition}.
 The resulting grammar networks consist of tens of thousands of human-interpretable constructions that do not only support the frame-semantic analysis of English open-domain text, but also house a trove of information about the syntactico-semantic usage patterns present in the data they were learnt from.

-The method has been fully integrated into the open source Fluid Construction Grammar framework \citep{steels2004constructivist,beuls2023fluid}.
-Along with this paper and its source code, we release a series of pre-trained grammars for English and a collection of PyFCG\footnote{For FCG's Python implementation, see \url{https://fcg-net.org/pyfcg} and \citet{vaneecke2025pyfcg}.}-compatible scripts that can be used for processing new corpus data using pre-trained grammars, for learning new grammars from semantically annotated corpora, and for linguistically analysing learnt grammars.
+The method has been fully integrated into the open-source Fluid Construction Grammar framework \citep{steels2004constructivist,beuls2023fluid}.
+Along with this paper and its source code, we release a series of pre-trained grammars for English and a collection of PyFCG-compatible scripts \citep{vaneecke2025pyfcg} for processing new corpus data using pre-trained grammars, for learning new grammars from semantically annotated corpora, and for linguistically analysing learnt grammars\footnote{See \url{https://fcg-net.org/fcg-propbank.}}.

+The research reported on in this paper corroborates the scalability of a number of fundamental construction grammar conjectures.
+First and foremost, it confirms the feasibility of learning large-scale, broad-coverage construction grammars from corpora of language use.
+It provides a scalable operationalisation of the bootstrapping of human-interpretable constructions along with construction-specific grammatical categories, and confirms that large-scale grammars can be operationalised without formally distinguishing between substantive and non-substantive constructions.
+Finally, it revisits the close relationship between constructions and frames and shows that a broad coverage of (at least) English argument structure can be achieved through shallow generalisations alone.